 Audience – Different trading audiences have different SAPs attached to them.
 Supply and demand influences these prices depending on how much TV they watch and how desirable to advertisers they are.

-Region – Different regions of the UK have different SAPs depending on the supply and demand within individual regions.
-For example, London is the most expensive region to advertise in as a result of low supply (longer commutes, longer working hours, etc.) and high demand (due to how attractive the audience is to advertisers).
+Regionality - different UK regions have different SAPs associated to them based on supply and demand.
+For example, London is the most expensive region due to low supply (longer commutes, longer workting hours, etc.) coupled with high advertiser demand as a result of the relative affluence of the region.

 Other cost influencers